-The term 'Seller Financing' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Seller Financing' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Seller Financing turns out to be a loan that a business or property seller offers to the buyer.
 When seller financing is provided, the buyer generally gives a down payment amount to the seller.
 The balance of the purchase price is paid to them using installment payments that are typically monthly.
 This is accomplished at a certain time of the month and for an interest rate that the two parties agree to, until the loan itself has been completely paid back.